 Favorite quote: “You are wrong if you think Joy emanates only or principally from human relationships.
 God has placed it all around us.
 It is in everything and anything we might experience.”

 Many people interpret it differently, but I have always seen it as a poignant reminder of the various forms of love and loss that we all must face.

 Favorite quote: “And the boy loved the tree…….very much.
 And the tree was happy.”

 Discovering my WHY, HOW, and WHAT was an important milestone in my personal growth journey.

 Favorite quote: “Working hard for something we do not care about is called stress, working hard for something we love is called passion.”

 This website is my business and the following tools power the critical infrastructure behind the scenes.

-The following are movies that have either changed how I see the world, or have directly impacted my life.
+The following are films that have either changed how I see the world or have directly impacted my life.
 Click here to browse all the movies I’m watching.